An Essay Touching upon a Few of the Many Reasons Why the Current Standards-and-Testing Approach Doesn’t Work in ELA

 This is the key point: there is no one procedure–no one finding the main idea procedure–that I can teach you that will enable to you to determine what each passage, and any other passage taken at random from a piece of writing, means.

 Finding the main idea is context dependent in a way that adding multi-digit numbers isn’t.
 It makes no difference whether you are adding 462 and 23 or 1842 and 748, you are going to follow the same procedure and draw upon the same class of facts.
 Not so with “finding the main idea.”
-There is no magical procedure for main-idea-finding that applies to all texts and scoots around the necessity of engaging with a particular text—decoding it; parsing its morphology and syntax automatically, unconsciously, and fluidly; applying world knowledge to understanding it, recognizing its context and conventions; and then generalizing about it or recognizing that some statement within it encapsulates that idea.
+There is no magical procedure for main-idea-finding that applies to all texts and scoots around the necessity of engaging with a particular text—decoding it; parsing its morphology and syntax automatically, unconsciously, and fluidly; applying world knowledge to understanding it; recognizing its context and conventions; and then generalizing about it or recognizing that some statement within it encapsulates that idea.
 Sure, occasionally one will encounter, in the real world, a puerile piece of writing of the five-paragraph theme variety that states its main idea in an introduction or conclusion.
 One can teach students, for a few limited types of texts, to do that.
 But most texts in the real world contain no such idea readily identifiable using a particular procedure.
 Hedda Gabler contains no thesis statement.
-Neither does the Gettysburg Address or an entry in The Diagnostic and Statistical Manual of Mental Disorders.
-Determining what the main idea of each text is a tall order and requires, for each, unique prerequisites.
+Neither does the Gettysburg Address or, typically, an entry in The Diagnostic and Statistical Manual of Mental Disorders.
+Identifying the main idea of each text is a tall order and requires, for each, unique prerequisites.
 Schooling in reading comprehension should teach kids to make sense of real-world writing, and writing in the real world does not take the form of five-paragraph themes with the main idea neatly tucked in at the conclusion of the introductory paragraph.
 And as long as we continue cooking up pieces of fake writing for use in exercises on finding the main idea in those, we are perpetuating a myth.

 And, of course, attempting to test for possession of this mythical general finding-the-main-idea faculty that is being magically transmitted to students via “reading comprehension instruction” is like requiring people to bag and bring home any other sort of mythical entity–a unicorn, Pegasus, or the golden apples from the tree at the edge of the world.

-And, of course, since there exists no “general finding-the-main-idea skill,” there can exist no valid test of general finding-the-main-idea skill.
+And, of course, since there exists no “general finding-the-main-idea skill,” there can exist no valid test of a student’s general finding-the-main-idea skill.
 The tests, like the curricula, have to be cooked to contain passages that work with the formula that the reading comprehension teachers teach—look for the thesis statement in the introduction and in the conclusion or the topic sentence in the paragraph.
 For brevity, let’s look at just the latter.